 The development of acne causes a destructive blow to the teen’s self-confidence.
 It is among the most trying phases in life for a teen, considering that acne is not one of those conditions that resolve overnight.
 The good thing is that it improves with time, patience, and the right treatments.

 Surprisingly, even good sleep improves acne, according to scientific findings.
-As a parent, you will be required to motivate your child to endure and remain patient as they wait for the acne to clear.
+As a parent, you must motivate your child to endure and remain patient while waiting for the acne to clear.

 Take Problem Seriously

-With the recent pinching economic times, life has become unbelievably expensive and demanding.
+Life has become unbelievably expensive and demanding with the recent pinching economic times.
 Most parents are absorbed in hustling, trying to put bread on the table.
 This can cause a parent to ignore or expel a child if they raise any issues.
-Such a reaction can be devastating to your child if she suffers from acne.
+Such a reaction can devastate your child if she suffers from acne.

 Most parents don’t understand the chagrin and humiliation of acne breakout.
 Take time to listen to your child’s concerns.
 Take the problem soberly and get a satisfactory solution as soon as possible.

 Use a High-Quality Cleanser

-When suffering from acne, your teenage child will need to observe great caution.
+When suffering from acne, your teenage child must observe great caution.
 For instance, moisturizing and exfoliating appropriately will help unclog pores and prevent new acne spots from sprouting up.